Performance Audit · For 6–7 Figure Founders

 Now.

-You can't build this alone.
+You can't diagnose the architecture clearly from inside it.
 Not because you're not smart enough.
-But because you're inside the system.
-When you live inside a broken architecture, your brain normalizes its inefficiencies as baseline.
+But because your nervous system has already normalized the inefficiencies as baseline.
+When you live inside a broken architecture, your system treats its constraints as baseline.
 That 2 PM crash isn't normal — your nervous system has just adapted to dysfunction and stopped flagging it.